bacalhau-project/bacalhau/docs/examples/model-training/Stable-Diffusion-Dreambooth/index.md

 ![image](https://imgur.com/S2WSZTA.png)

-Copy the link of model.ckpt highlighted in the box https://gateway.ipfs.io/ipfs/QmdpsqZn9BZx9XxzCsyPcJyS7yfYacmQXZxHzcuYwzmtGg?filename=model.ckpt
+Copy the link of _model.ckpt_ highlighted in the box https://gateway.ipfs.io/ipfs/QmdpsqZn9BZx9XxzCsyPcJyS7yfYacmQXZxHzcuYwzmtGg?filename=model.ckpt

 Extract the CID portion of the link and copy it

-Run the Bacalhau Job on the fine tuned model
+### Run the Bacalhau Job on the Fine-Tuned Model

+To run a Bacalhau Job on the fine-tuned model, we will use the `bacalhau docker run` command.

 ```bash